icewolfz/jiMUD/docs/mapper.md

 - `Refresh map` refresh the map area
 - `Compact map` will compact the map database, will displays a busy progress dialog while compacting
 - `Split areas` determines how the map will layout display, when enabled it will only draw rooms related to the current area, if disabled will attempt all rooms with the same z coordinate and matching zone
-- `Fill walls` will attmpt to draw walls around areas
+- `Fill walls` will attempt to draw walls around areas
 - `Focus on current room` will center the map on the current room
-- `Area navigator` Quick navgation to center map on selected area
+- `Area navigator` Quick navigation to center map on selected area
 - `Level` The current Z-Level
 - `Zone` The current zone
 - `Remove area/room`
   - `Remove selected room` remove the currently selected room from the map
-  - `Remove current room` remove the cuurrent room from the map
+  - `Remove current room` remove the current room from the map
   - `Remove current area` remove all rooms from the area selected from the area navigator
   - `Remove all` remove all rooms from the map
 - `Export/Import data` allows for the exporting or importing of data